 About Muskie (Esox masquinongy)

-Muskie prefer a water habitat that is consistent of clear water that has rock outcrops, weeds and other structures that they can rest and hunt pretty from.
+Muskie prefer a clear water habitat that has rock outcrops, weeds and other structures that they can rest and hunt pretty from.
 They like shallow water that has heavy weed cover and in steams or rivers they prefer rocky shorelines.
 It’s a very rare occurrence to catch a muskie at a depth greater than 40 feet.
 When they spawn they prefer the water temperature to be between 50 and 60 degrees.
 Spawning takes place on gravel areas at a depth of about six feet.
-Muskie can be easily identified by their light brown color that is barred or spotted and looks very similar to grass pickerels and red fins.
+Muskie can be easily identified by their light brown color that is barred or spotted and they look very similar to grass pickerels and red fins.